niklaushirt/k8s_training/k8s_training/fs-collector_v1/public/coursecatalog/JTC01 Kubernetes Labs.md

 * Lab 2: Builds on lab 1 to expand to a more resilient setup which can survive having containers fail and recover.
 Lab 2 will also walk through basic services you need to get started with Kubernetes

 * Lab 3: Builds on lab 2 by increasing the capabilities of the deployed Guestbook application.
 This lab covers basic distributed application design and how kubernetes helps you use standard design practices.

-* Lab 4: How to enable your application so Kubernetes can automatically monitor and recover your applications with no user intervention.

-* Lab D: Debugging tips and tricks to help you along your Kubernetes journey.
-This lab is useful reference that does not follow in a specific sequence of the other labs.